Live Updates: Apple to release iOS 18, other software at WWDC 2024

 Users can now remotely control other iPads — a feature previously limited to Mac devices.

 After nearly 14 years, Apple finally released a calculator app for iPad.
-It features Math Notes, a feature which allows users to handwrite equations which will automatically be solved in the users same handwriting.
+It features Math Notes, which allows users to handwrite equations that will automatically be solved in the user’s handwriting.

 Users can also write variables and assign values to be used in calculations.
 If the variable’s value changes, corresponding equations will also update automatically.